tailorvj/hello-clasp/README.md

 ## Create a test deployment and test on an existing Slides presentation

-Open the Deploy menu and create a test deployment on an existing Slides presentation.
+Open the Deploy menu and create a test deployment for an Editor add-on, on an existing Slides presentation.